towolf/towolf.github.com/docs/PsychHardware/DatapixxToolbox/DatapixxBasic/ResponsePixx.markdown

 ResponsePixx\('StopAtFlip' \[, flipCount=next\]\[, clearLog=0\]\[, buttonLightState\]\[, buttonLightIntensity\]\);
-\- Schedule stop of response collection synchronized to the visual stimulus onset of a future [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) or [Screen](/docs/Screen)\('AsyncFlipBegin'\) command.
+- Schedule stop of response collection synchronized to the visual stimulus onset of a future [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) or [Screen](/docs/Screen)\('AsyncFlipBegin'\) command.
 See 'StartAtFlip' for meaning of parameters.

 \[buttonStates, transitionTimesSecs, underflows\] = ResponsePixx\('GetLoggedResponses' \[, numberResponses=current\]\[, blocking=1\]\[, timeout=inf\]\);
-\- Try to fetch logged button responses from a running logging operation.
+- Try to fetch logged button responses from a running logging operation.
 Only call this function after logging has been started via ResponsePixx\('StartNow'\) or scheduled for start at a certain flipCount via ResponsePixx\('StartAtFlip'\) and the flip is imminent, i.e., after the flip command for that flip has been called already.
-The function will error\-out if you call it too early\!
+The function will error-out if you call it too early\!

 The optional 'numberResponses' asks the driver to return exactly 'numberResponses' button transitions.
 By default it will return whatever